-The expense is comprised of professional fees and fee assessments from the County of Ventura and the transfer of income less fees to Site Authority.
+General, administrative and operating costs are comprised of professional fees and assessment fees from the County of Ventura.
+The remaining funds are then transferred to California State University Channel Islands Site Authority.
 There was no significant change in the operating expenses from the prior year.